Introduction to dynamical mean-field theory of randomly connected neural networks with bidirectionally correlated couplings: Conclusion

 \section{Conclusion}

-In this lecture note, we briefly introduce the path integral framework, from which the dynamical mean-field theory of generic stochastic dynamics in high dimensional systems is derived.
+In this lecture note, we briefly introduce the path integral framework, from which the dynamical mean-field theory of the stochastic dynamics in high dimensional systems is derived.
 We also introduce a complementary cavity method to derive the exactly same results.
 Considering the long time limit of the dynamics, we analyze the fixed point solution of the dynamics by a direct deduction of the DMFT equation~\cite{Roy-2019} and by a static cavity analysis~\cite{Glassy-2022}.
-The FDT is also discussed in the context of generic random neural networks.
+The FDT is also discussed in the context of random neural networks we consider in this note.
 Based on these theoretical descriptions, it is interesting to detect the fundamental relationship between spontaneous fluctuations and response functions to external perturbations, especially in the gradient dynamics commonly observed in deep learning~\cite{Urbani-2022,Li-2023}.
-The fluctuation dissipation relation is also studied in a recent work for spiking neural networks~\cite{PRL-2022}, and the path integral framework can also find applications in revealing inner workings in recurrent network models of memory and decision making~\cite{Brunel-2023,Jiang-2023}.
-We hope this tutorial will expand the cutting-edge researches of learning in neural networks, inspiring more fundamental physics laws governing high dimensional complex neural dynamics and novel algorthimic designs.
+The fluctuation dissipation relation is also studied in a recent work for spiking neural networks~\cite{PRL-2022}, and the path integral framework can also find applications in revealing inner workings in recurrent network models of memory and decision making~\cite{Brunel-2023,Jiang-2023}, in low-rank recurrent neural networks~\cite{Ostojic-2020}, and in recurrent neural networks with gating mechanisms~\cite{Kamesh-2022}.
+We hope this tutorial will expand the cutting-edge researches of learning in neural networks, inspiring more fundamental physics laws governing high dimensional complex neural dynamics and novel algorithmic designs.